EngineerBetter/engineerbetter-hugo/content/blog/farewell-to-engineerbetter.md

 I'm grateful for the all the experiences I've had at EngineerBetter and to everyone who's been part of my story.

 I'll be taking a lot of memories with me.
 I'll certainly treasure the hours I spent crying into my keyboard trying to make CSS work properly on our first website, wondering if we'd land a customer before my savings evaporated.
-I'll also remember the stories of the folks who's lives became better as a result of working with us, or using the things we built (like [Control Tower](https://github.com/EngineerBetter/control-tower)).
+I'll also remember the stories of the folks whose lives became better as a result of working with us, or using the things we built (like [Control Tower](https://github.com/EngineerBetter/control-tower)).

-The EngineerBetter values have been important part of my experience.
+The EngineerBetter values have been an important part of my experience.
 In pursuit of these values I've had to do difficult things like turn down work, or fire customers - or be fired *by* customers - but I've also found like-minded people with whom to grow the company and found joy working in the Cloud Foundry ecosystem, which is also one of the most inclusive tech communities around.

 It's been a genuine delight seeing people join EngineerBetter and then thrive in their careers; becoming better software engineers, leaders and speakers.
 I hope I've been a good steward in my role as "Continuous Enablement Officer" and left behind some useful contributions of my own.
-I hope the team will keep learning, growing, and improving the world around them.
+I know the team will keep learning, growing, and improving the world around them.

 Daniel Jones will continue to lead EngineerBetter into 2020 and beyond.
 I'll continue to stay a close friend and partner and I'm looking forward to seeing the team be wildly successful in the future.